michaelhelvey/michaelhelvey/README.md

 ### Hi there! 👋

 I'm a professional software engineer based in Lincoln, NE.
-I've been doing full stack web development since jQuery.
+I've been doing full stack web development since sometime when jQuery was popular.

 * ❤️ *Current Stack*: React/Remix/Tailwind/Prisma
 * ⚙ *Main stuff I've used a lot at work*: Javascript (Typescript), Python, Go, Objective-C, PHP